Logo Copyright © 2007 NCCG - All Rights Reserved

 (4) She knows that heaven is pleased by her action.

-The general attitude of Paul is that one should not flaunt customs if such customs are good ones.
+The general attitude of Paul is that one should not flaunt customs if such customs are good ones and Torah-compliant ones.
 If the acceptable code of behaviour indicates a definite distinction between the mode of dress of a man and a woman, adhere to the mode of dress which characterises one's sex.
 And if there is a way whereby a women and men are differentiated from the way that they care for their hair, by all means maintain that accepted distinctive demonstration.

 Modesty of Dress

 In 1 Timothy 2:9-15, which we reviewed above, we looked at Paul's attitude to the way women dressed, where he is concerned about women dressing themselves modestly.
 There is one Greek word in v.9 which provides the clue for the interpretation of this whole difficult passage.
 It is the Greek word sophrosune translated as "sobriety" in the KJV.
 The adjective is sophronzio, and the result is demonstrated by the substantive sophronismos.
 There is absolutely no English equivalent to this beautiful Greek word.
 To make its meaning simple we should say that it is the voluntary limitation of one's freedom of thought and behaviour.
-The closest in English would be "sober mindedness".
+The closest in English would be "sober-mindedness".

 Freedom and Headship

 This in no way implies that men are superior to women, but to function properly, everything needs a head, including a family.
 This is true in all relationships constituting a unit made up of varied personalities.
 In marriage, two (or more) people constitute a single unit, and yet in that one body there are two (or more) personalities.
-These two (or more), if they are going to be united, must have a headship, and that one is the man according to God's creation and ordinance.
-Paul's concern is that a woman should not dress in such a way as to attract or lure men other than their own husband.
+These two (or more), if they are going to be united, must have a headship, and that one is the man according to Yahweh's creation and ordinance.
+Paul's concern is that a woman should not dress in such a way as to attract or lure men other than her own husband.
 A Christian woman should not be a man's woman but her man's woman (1 Tim.5:9), the same as an exemplary Christian man should not be a "lady's man" (1 Tim.3:2,12; Tit.1:6).

 Submission to Husbands not Men

 The relationship in this passage is not that of women being inferior to men other than her own husband.
 Observe 1 Tim.2:11.
 It does not say "women" but "a woman", and better still, a wife, depending on the context.
 In this instance, since it stands in apposition to the word andros (the genitive singular of aner here meaning only "husband" and not "man" generically), it must be translated as "a wife".
-It is because of the mistranslations of these passages that the Christian world has had so much difficulty in understanding the proper position of a woman in the Church and at home.
+It is because of the mistranslations of these passages that the Christian world has had so much difficulty in understanding the proper position of a woman in the Messianic Community and at home.

 1 Tim.2:11 should be translated: "Let the wife learn [the indirect imperative of the present tense which means continuously to learn at any time and at all times] in tranquility in her positioning under."
 The word translated "in silence" is the noun hesuchia.
 In the NT it occurs in Acts 22:2, 2 Thess.3:12, and 1 Tim.2:11-12.
 It is unfortunate that it is translated as "silence" indicating muteness, the absence of talking.
 The adjective of the same word is hesuchios, and is used in 1 Tim.2:2 as is translated with the word "peaceable," and in 1 Pet.3:4, it is translated with the word "quiet".
 In both instances it means "tranquil, not disturbed".
 The verb is hesuchazo and in Lk.14:4 it is translated as "held their peace".
 In Lk.23:56 it is translated as "rested".
 In Ac.21:14 it is translated as "ceased".
 In 1 Thess.4:11, it is translated as "to be quiet".